rounakraj8/foodtruck-app/README.md

 ### Prerequisites

-The following should be installed to build & run this app:
+The following should be installed on your system to build & run this app:
 1. JRE 1.8 or above
 2. Maven 3.6 or above